 Communications shall be sent via the contact channels you have specified, such as email, mobile

 phone number, sms, whatsapp, traditional mail and/or phone calls.
 Also, if you have activated a Facebook Social profile (or other Social networks currently active), and have chosen to associate this profile with the same email indicated in this form, you may occasionally view the advertising banners of the ITALY FAMILY HOTELS Consortium on the social networks to which you are subscribed.

 This marketing activity is also accessible by subscribing to additional services offered on the portal, through a voluntary consent action.

 The legal basis for the data processing is the data subject’s consent.

 3) Profiling: sending of commercial information by the ITALY FAMILY HOTELS Consortium for marketing purposes, based on the information you specified in your request.
-The communications shall be customised based on your specific preferences and travel habits, the composition of your household, as well as consumption statistics.
+The communications shall be customised based on your specific preferences and travel habits, the composition of your household, age, gender and origin, as well as consumption statistics.
 Any marketing communications with regard to accommodation and non-accommodation activities offered by members of the Consortium shall be carried out as independent data controllers.

 The legal basis for the data processing is the data subject’s consent.

 Retention: your personal data shall be retained based on the data controllers’ purposes for which the data was collected and kept until the receipt of an eventual deletion request, which the data subject may submit any time from the communications received.

 Consequences of lack of consent for optional purposes

 The failure to consent to the promotional and/or direct marketing or profiling purposes referred to in points 2 and 3 shall not affect the processing of data necessary for the provision of the basic service, which provides for the receipt of quotations based on your request.